DustinVK/HAA/README.md

 # HAA
-/FrontEnd - prototype user interface for a project
+/FrontEnd - prototype user interface for a collaborative project between a local hospital and students of Ferris, Kendall College, and Grand Valley.